cyclosm/cyclosm-cartocss-style/CONTRIBUTING.md

 (10s compilation time versus 1 min 30s with the JavaScript implementation for CyclOSM).

-Using it should be considered as experimental.
+Using it should be considered as very **experimental**, many features are probably not supported in Magnacarto such as `line-offset` for example.
 You can use it to easily test and develop on CyclOSM, but please consider checking the final render with the default `carto` renderer (in JS) before submitting.

 First, [download and
 install](https://github.com/omniscale/magnacarto#installation) Magnacarto.
 You